 Sheryl is the recipient of numerous awards, including Richmond’s “Top 40 under 40” Award and the National Association of Women Lawyers Award.
 She is a frequent guest speaker for community groups and associations in the Tri-Cities area and has published numerous articles in law review journals and community and legal publications.

-When she isn’t working, Sheryl enjoys yoga, reading, and a nice red wine—and dreams of sunny vacations on a tropical island!
-Most of all, she enjoys spending time with her children, relaxing at home with her two teenagers and visiting with her oldest son at University of Tennessee.
+When she isn’t working, Sheryl enjoys yoga, reading, and a glass of nice red wine—and dreams of sunny vacations on a tropical island!
+Most of all, she enjoys spending time with her children, relaxing at home with her two teenagers and visiting with her oldest son at the University of Tennessee.